arrayfire/arrayfire/docs/pages/indexing.md

 \f[ A(1, span) = [ 1, 5, 9, 13 ] \f]

 You can use the af::seq (short for sequence) object defines a range of values when indexing.
-For example if you wanted to get the first two colums, you would access the array by passing span for the first argument and seq(2) as the second argument.
+For example if you wanted to get the first two columns, you would access the array by passing span for the first argument and seq(2) as the second argument.